plotly/plotly.py/doc/python/legend.md

 *New in 5.16*

-If you have shapes that appear in a legend, these are displayed after all traces:
+If you have shapes that are configured to appear in a legend, these are displayed after all traces:

 ```python
 import plotly.graph_objects as go